-If a value larger than zero is given, this command will repeat the retriggering with a period of n ticks.
+If a value larger than zero is given, repeat the triggering with a period of n ticks.
 On some drum-machines, this effect is called "flam".

+'''

-R00 - retrig note once R03 - medium speed flam R01 - the fastest flam
+R00 - retrig note once

+R03 - medium speed flam

+R01 - the fastest flam

+'''

-S: Sweep (channel 0,3 only)
+S: Sweep (pulse 1 and noise channels only)

-This command modulates the pitch, using the Game Boy hardware.
-It can be good for creating drum sounds.
+Modulate the pitch, using the Game Boy hardware.
+Good for creating drum sounds.
 It's really difficult to understand this command by pure logic; the best idea probably is to try some different values and see what you can come up with.